 If you are fighting your fatigue by increasing your coffee intake you will end up in a vicious circle.
 You have trouble staying awake during the day and can´t stay focused.
 Therefore you keep adding the hot energetic beverage to your intake.
 And the following night you are not able to sleep again.

-Negative effects of coffee
+Disadvantages of coffee

 It is known to be one of the most contaminated crops worldwide.
 You will find a lot of pesticides, chemicals in conventionally grown coffee.
 It helps to buy organic products or purchase shade-grown (traditional way of growing coffee, requires fewer pesticides) products.